TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe21_tileentityrenderer/README.md

 ## Common errors

-"Missing Model", "Missing texture", etc:
+###"Missing Model", "Missing texture" errors, Model is a pink-and-black cube, model is the right shape but is pink and black, etc:
 These are caused when you have specified a filename or path which is not correct, typically:

 1. you've misspelled it
 1. the upper/lower case doesn't match
 1. you've forgotten the resource domain, eg `blockmodel` instead of `minecraftbyexample:blockmodel`
 1. the folder structure of your assets folders is incorrect
-1. If using IntelliJ 14--the assets isn't be copied to the right place, you need to apply a fix to your `build.gradle`, see [http://www.minecraftforge.net/forum/index.php/topic,21354.0.html](http://www.minecraftforge.net/forum/index.php/topic,21354.0.html)
+1. you've added a folder in a filename which forge automatically adds (eg "models/"), or haven't included one where you should have.
+1. you've included the extension where you shouldn't have, or didn't include it when you should have  (for example .png for texture files loaded automatically vs loaded manually)
+1. If you're using Wavefront Obj file, you need to edit the mtl file to contain the correct path to the texture Sometimes the console will give you an error message with an appropriate clue (eg "can't find file xxx:yyy"), other times it fails silently or gives a message which is misleading.
+Check all spellings of your json files and the parameters in the files, letter by letter.
+Check against an example mod what paths+filenames they have used.

-Rendering doesn't look right--this is a relatively complex subject and can be difficult to troubleshoot.
+### Rendering doesn't look right:
+This is a relatively complex subject and can be difficult to troubleshoot.
 Generally:

 The object is in the wrong spot, or doesn't rotate how you expect:

 1. your translation is wrong
 1. your order of transformations (rotations, translations, scaling etc) are wrong.
 See Chapter 3 OpenGL red book: [http://www.glprogramming.com/red/chapter03.html](http://www.glprogramming.com/red/chapter03.html)

-If the object is too light or too dark:
+###If the object is too light or too dark:
 1. one or more of the openGL settings is incorrect (especially `GL_LIGHTING`)
 1. the multitexturing "brightness" (blocklight/skylight) is not right (see `OpenGlHelper.setLightmapTextureCoords`)
 1. your `GlStateManager.color(red, green, blue)` is wrong

-You can't see parts of your object from one side:
+###You can't see parts of your object from one side:
 1. If you want your faces to be visible on both sides, you need to disable `GL_CULL_FACE`.
 1. If your face should be one-sided, but is facing the wrong way, you need to reverse the order of the points for that face.
 For example, you have specified points in the order A, B, C, D --> change the order to D, C, B, A

-Console error message: "Not filled all elements of the vertex":
+###Console error message: "Not filled all elements of the vertex":
 Triggered at endVertex(), eg
     vertexBuilder
             .pos(matrixPos, x, y, z)